jenfranx30/savemate-docs/README.md

 ## About SaveMate

 SaveMate is a web application that helps users discover local deals and discounts while allowing businesses to post and manage their promotional offers.
-Built using the MERN stack (MongoDB, Express.js, React.js, Node.js) with Kanban methodology.
+Built using the React + FastAPI + MongoDB stack development with Kanban methodology.

 ---